American Association of Retired Persons (AARP) - Explained

 - Economics, Finance, & Analytics

-AARP - American Association of Retired Persons Definition
+What is the American Association of Retired Persons?

 America Association of Retired Persons (AARP) is Americas non-profit organization which provides various benefits to those Americans who are nearing or have reached retirement age.